HopeKenga/Web2-to-Web3/README.md

 1 development - If developing module per module, I'll group them in branches Or is it about moving from version 1 to 2.
 When moving from version one to two.
 From having zero code to having. a complete product.
 For example( task 1 - Auth and Secret retrival) .
 Once each is done push to the branch.
 Mainly have three brances, development, staging and production.
 Once a code is done in each stage and thoroughly reviewed it is then merged into the next branch.
-Then in staging , we thouroughly test then reviewe and move into production.
+Then in staging , we thouroughly test then reviewe and move into production.I was not able to apply this in the task but this would be my approach on a daily basis.